Newsletter

 NEW TERM REMINDERS:

-• Please send your child to preschool with a labelled bag containing a change of clothes, nappies and wipes.
+• Please send your child to preschool with a labelled bag containing a change of clothes (please label), nappies and wipes.

 • Please ensure your child comes to preschool in appropriate clothing, remembering that we DO go outside in ALL WEATHERS.
-You need to provide waterproof coat, trousers and wellington boots. ( PLEASE LABEL CLEARLY)
+You need to provide waterproof coat, waterproof trousers and wellington boots.
+(LABEL CLEARLY)

 Illness: